bytes-zone/bytes-zone/content/posts/what-is-the-randomart-image-for.md

 +----[SHA256]-----+
 ```

-The manual also mentioned that you can set `VisualHostKey` to `yes` in your SSH config to get that information every time.
+The manual also mentioned that you can set `VisualHostKey` to `yes` in your SSH client config to get that information every time.
 If I do that, I can see that my SSH client is using the ED25519 key:

 ```bash
 $ ssh git@github.com